View Document Text

 Disasters

-The Adviser’s Business Continuity Plan covers natural disasters such as
+The Advisor’s Business Continuity Plan covers natural disasters such as

 snowstorms, hurricanes, tornados, flooding, and fire.
 The plan also covers